 Location: 620 Treat Ave

 This favorite neighborhood bar has been around for decades, and it’s an essential spot if you’re looking for a pick-me-up after brunch in Cole Valley.
 The patio has a ping pong table and 3 large TVs to watch the day’s biggest sports game.
-They often host food pop-ups, stand-up comedy shows, live music, and more, so keep an eye on their event schedule as SF starts to open back up this month.
+They often host food pop-ups, stand-up comedy shows, live music, and more, so keep an eye on their event schedule.

 Location: 937 Cole St

 You have got to check out Harmonic Brewing’s new taproom and patio, part of Thrive City at Chase Center.
-They’re promising some memorable afternoons at their brand new spot on the water, which has the capacity to hold hundreds of people, although capacity limits are being respected for now due to Covid restrictions.
+They’re promising some memorable afternoons at their brand new spot on the water, which has the capacity to hold hundreds of people.
 This new location is great for admiring the beauty of the Bay, but you can also watch sports games on their 3 big-screen TVs.
-The Thrive City Farmer’s Market also occurs on Sundays from 9am-1pm at Chase Center, so you can add live music and fresh produce to the mix!
+The Thrive City Farmer’s Market also occurs on Sundays from 9am-1pm at Chase Center, so you can add live music and fresh produce to the mix.